Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

 * Day of the week
 * Vehicle type

-It processes this data, infers pricing sensitivity based on context (e.g., "Evening Rush" vs. "Night Low Demand"), and recommends a price that balances revenue potential with fairness.
+It processes this data and recommends a price that balances revenue potential with fairness.

 ### Sample Input